d-maurya/DIPCA-EIV/readme.txt

 This code can be downloaded from https://github.com/d-maurya/DIPCA-EIV and codes for other closely related works can be found on https://d-maurya.github.io/web/

-We provide the documentation here but please refer the demo.m file to understand the usage of this function.
+We provide the documentation here but please refer the demo_dipca.m file to understand the usage of this function.
 We have also provided a readme.txt file to understand the usage and working of this function.
 You can type the following command to get the documentation in Matlab: